ElijahKotyluk/commercejs-nuxt-webhooks/README.md

 Great job, you've successfully sent an email to your customer after they've submitted an order as well as a confirmation page for the customer.

-Let's review what you have accomplished in this guide.
+Let's review what you have accomplished in this guide:

 * Created a SendGrid account and used their mail API to send emails
 * Updated your server to listen for a request from the webhook and use the data to send an email.